uniquekid/cfa-texts/README.md

 global.Uranus[CardStat] = 1
 ```

-Lets the player open Astral Plane by Shift + clicking the card (don't forget to add the tip).
+Lets the player select between opening Astral Plane or generating Force Gift by Shift + clicking the card (don't forget to add the tip).

 ### :pirate_flag: Treasure Markers